Flexible credit card

 - You can also repay a fixed amount each time, for instance 250 euros3

-- The interest we charge when you spread repayment depends on the credit card your KBC Flex Budget is linked to:
+- The annual debit interest rate we charge when you spread repayment depends on the credit card your KBC Flex Budget is linked to:

-- It is 11.33% for a KBC Silver Credit Card with KBC Flex Budget facility
+- It is 8.05% for a KBC Credit Card with KBC Flex Budget facility (regardless of the limit).

-- It is 11.31% for a KBC Gold Credit Card with KBC Flex Budget facility
+- It is 8.77% for a KBC Gold Credit Card with KBC Flex Budget facility (for a limit of 5,000 euros).

-- It is 10.31% for a KBC Platinum Credit Card with KBC Flex Budget facility
+- It is 7,72% for a KBC Platinum Credit Card with KBC Flex Budget facility (for a limit of 7,500 euros).

 - Transfer to your current account: you can also transfer the reserve on your KBC Flex Budget facility to your current account and use it to pay bills or make payment with your KBC Debit Card.
 You pay interest from the moment that you make the transfer.
 The time you want to take to repay the amount in question can also be set separately for this type of transfer4.